jhu-dvrk/dvrk-ros/dvrk_robot/video.md

 tvtime -d /dev/video1
 ```

-Once in tvtime, change the input to S-Video.
+Once in `tvtime`, change the input to S-Video.
 If you see a black
 image, it's possible that you don't have enough light in front of your
 camera or endoscope.
 If you happen to use a real da Vinci endoscope
 and CCUs (Camera Control Units), you can use the toggle switch
 `CAM/BAR` to use the video test pattern
 (https://en.wikipedia.org/wiki/SMPTE_color_bars).

+Using the color bar is also useful to test your video connections,
+i.e. if your video is noisy or not visible, put the CCUs in bar mode.
+If the video is still not working, the problem likely comes from your
+S-video cables.
+If the color bars show correctly, the problem comes
+from the cables to the endoscope or the endoscope itself.

 # Software